odoo/documentation/content/administration/maintain/supported_versions.rst

 Odoo provides support and bug fixing **for the 3 last major versions** of Odoo.

 .. note::
-   Odoo also releases intermediary versions (called *SaaS versions*) on the Odoo Online hosting every two months.
-Users on Odoo Online can then benefit from latest features of Odoo.
-Only the latest SaaS version is supported.
-Users hosted on Odoo Online are then invited to upgrade regularly.
-These versions are not published for Odoo.sh and On-Premise installations.
+   Odoo releases intermediary versions called **Online versions** on the :doc:`Odoo Online <online>` hosting every two months.
+Odoo Online users can then benefit from the latest features of Odoo.

+   - Admins of Odoo Online databases are invited to :doc:`upgrade <../upgrade/process>` them regularly.
+   - Online versions are *not* released for Odoo.sh and On-Premise installations.
+   - Online versions are listed below as *SaaS*.

 What's the support status of my Odoo?
 =====================================